REPO4EU/network_medicine_drug_repurposing_tutorial/nextflow_pipeline/README.md

 ## Task 1: Run the pipeline on the Huntington's Disease data

 Run the [nf-core/diseasemodulediscovery](https://nf-co.re/diseasemodulediscovery/dev/) pipeline using the Huntington's Disease-associated proteins as seeds and the PPI queried from NeDRex as network.
-To obtain results quickly, skip the evaluation workflow, as it is the most time-consuming step.
-Like this, the pipeline should finish in a few minutes.
+To obtain results quickly, skip slow processes like DIGEST and the module annotation.
+Like this, the pipeline should finish in a couple of minutes.

 > [!NOTE]
 > The pipeline is still under development.
 To run it, include the `-r dev` parameter.
 >
 > The ID space needs to be set to  `uniprot` to match the input.
 >
+> You can skip the DIGEST using the `--skip_digest` flag.
+>
-> You can skip the evaluation workflow using the `--skip_evaluation` flag.
+> You can skip the module annotation using the `--skip_annotation` flag.

 <details markdown="1">